pkarsy/TasmotaBerryTime/ds3231/README.md

 ![DS3231 breakout](ds3231.jpg)

 ## Notice
-The tasmota system already contains support for DS3231, but only on custom builds.
+The tasmota system has support for DS3231, but only on custom builds.
 This driver offers this functionality for stock Tasmota esp32xx images.
-If your node needs a custom image anyway or if you use esp8266 (Berry cannot run there), use the builtin feature.

 ## Characteristics
 - Does not try to implement all the features of DS3231, only time get and time set (No alarms or other DS3231 chip features).
 - The blue breakout found on online stores, also contains an EEPROM chip which is not handled here.
 - The code is event driven (as it should in berry).
 The ESP is free to do all usual tasmota tasks and can also run other berry code.
-- *probably* works with DS3232 (not tested).

 ## Installation
-Paste this to Berry Scripting Console
+Tasmota Web Interface -> tools -> Berry Scripting Console

+Paste and execeute this code

 ```berry
 do
   var fn = 'ds3231.be'